priyanshuptl/guessing-game/README.md

 # Guessing Game

-Guessing Game created with expo on React Native to explore features of React Native.
+Guessing Game created with expo on React Native to explore basic features of React Native.